NZXTCorp/web-integrations-docs/pages/docs/web-integrations.md

 # {% $markdoc.frontmatter.title %}

 Kraken Web Integrations are applications designed to interface with NZXT's [Kraken](https://nzxt.com/collection/kraken-z) line of CPU liquid coolers with a customizable LCD display on the pump block.
-[NZXT CAM](https://nzxt.com/software/cam) provides many modes and customization options, but web integrations brings customization to a new level.
+[NZXT CAM](https://nzxt.com/software/cam) provides many modes and customization options, but web integrations bring customization to a new level.

 ## How does it work?

 Kraken Web Integrations allow users to create custom displays and interactions for their Kraken using web technologies such as HTML, CSS, and JavaScript.
-These integrations utilize [NZXT CAM](https://nzxt.com/software/cam)'s data via the browser to communicate with the device and control its LCD display.
+These integrations utilize [NZXT CAM](https://nzxt.com/software/cam)'s data via the browser to communicate with the device and control the LCD display.

 Users can create custom displays to show system performance data such as CPU usage, temperature, and fan speeds.
 They can also create custom animations, images, and text to display on the LCD screen.

-Kraken Web Integrations can be created by anyone with web development skills and can be shared with the community on the Kraken Web Integrations website.
+Kraken Web Integrations can be created by anyone with web development skills and be shared with the wider community.
 Users can browse Web Integrations that have been created by others, or create and submit their own.

 ## What are the benefits?